To fight pandemic, people gave up liberties. Will they get them back?

 For many citizens, sacrificing civil liberties was a necessary and worthwhile trade-off in the bid to “flatten the curve.”
 Now, civil libertarians are assessing the short-term and long-term ramifications of often unprecedented steps.
 At issue is whether governments bolstered a sense of partnership with their citizens or squandered trust.
 The balance between compulsion and cooperation may shape the response to future public emergencies.

 “That tension is long-standing, liberty versus security.
-Are they complementary substitutes?” says Marcella Alsan, professor of public policy at Harvard Kennedy School, who studies public health and infectious diseases.
+Are they complements or substitutes?” says Marcella Alsan, professor of public policy at Harvard Kennedy School, who studies public health and infectious diseases.
 “What’s interesting about the current situation, and particularly prior to the development of the vaccines – when all countries basically have the very same rudimentary toolkit of these NPIs, these nonpharmaceutical interventions – was basically, How willing were people to go along with these restrictions?
 What were they willing to sacrifice and what were they not willing to sacrifice?”

 Ms. Alsan oversaw a November study that surveyed over 400,000 people across 15 nations about their attitudes toward civil liberties during the pandemic.
 More than 80% were agreeable to giving up some freedoms during a crisis.
 A closer look at the results, however, reveals gradations between citizens of different nations.
 Those surveyed in the United States and Japan were far less willing to relax privacy protections, sacrifice the freedom of press, and endure economic losses than those in China.
 Citizens in European countries occupied a middle ground between those two poles.
 Respondents in India, Singapore, and South Korea were more willing to suspend democratic procedures for the sake of public health.

-Note: Correction: This article has been updated to the correct the following quote by Prof. Marcella Alsan: “That tension is long-standing, liberty versus security.
-Are they complements or substitutes?”